prateek-patidar/anomaly-power-consumption/README.md

 # anomaly-power-consumption
-Detection of anomaly in Power Consumption, Occupancy and Temperature data
+Detection of anomaly in Power Consumption data together with Occupancy and Temperature data